awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v2.md

 ### `ST_Polygon(varchar)`<a name="geospatial-functions-list-v2-st-polygon"></a>

-Returns a [geometry data type](geospatial-input-data-formats-supported-geometry-types.md#geometry-data-types) `polygon`\.
+Using the sequence of the ordinates provided clockwise, left to right, returns a [geometry data type](geospatial-input-data-formats-supported-geometry-types.md#geometry-data-types) `polygon`\.
 In Athena engine version 2, only polygons are accepted as inputs\.
 Example:

 ```
 SELECT ST_Polygon('polygon ((1 1, 1 4, 4 4, 4 1))')